55aze/hugo/content/works/kao.md

 > “Design systems are always evolving, and the way you share and encourage adoption of new iterations will evolve along the way as well.” –Diana Mounter, Design Systems Manager at GitHub

-Desgin system should serve as a guide instead of a dictator.
-Designers should refer to it when needed and also should be encourged to contribute back.
-Along my daily design, we constantly work on the refinement of current system.
+Desgin system serves as a guide instead of a dictator, which means designers should refer to it when needed and also should be encourged to contribute back as well.
+Along my daily design, I constantly working on the refinement of current system.

 <!--
 #  Take Away